hehnu/mern-jumpstart-rva/README.md

 ### `npm install`

-then run
+to install dependencies, then run:

 ### `npm start`

+to start server.

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\